alchitry/Alchitry-Labs-V2/readme.md

 These are both fed to the `ProjectContext` for later use.

-### LucidModuleContext
+### LucidBlockContext

 This context is really the most important one.
-It builds a model of the module instance and creates the necessary signals, always blocks, and dynamic expressions for it to be fully simulated.
+It builds a model of the module instance or test bench and creates the necessary signals, always blocks, test blocks, functions, and dynamic expressions for it to be fully simulated.

-During the parse stages, it builds out all the internals using the `AlwaysParser` and `TypesParser`.
-It also checks that signal are properly driven with the `SignalDriverParser`.
+During the parse stages, it builds out all the internals using the `BlockParser` and `TypesParser`.
+It also checks that signals are properly driven with the `SignalDriverParser`.

-During the evaluation stage is uses the `AlwaysEvaluator` to evaluate always blocks as needed.
+During the evaluation stage is uses the `BlockEvalutator` to evaluate always blocks as needed.

 ## Evaluation